jemi2124/Counter_4bit_up-down/README.md

 	source /cadence/install/cshrc (mention the path of the tools)
       (The path of cshrc could vary depending on the installation destination)

-	After this you can see the window like below

-## Fig 2: Invoke the Cadence Environment

 ## Creating Source Code: